MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 In this step, you'll use the Mixed Reality Feature Tool to install the Microsoft Mixed Reality WebView plugin for Unity.
 This will install the specific version of the WebView2 NuGet package that's compatible with HoloLens 2.

 1. Launch the Mixed Reality Feature Tool (which you installed above).
-The start page of the Mixed Reality Feature Tool opens, containing options to configure settings and to view documentation:
+The **Start** page of the Mixed Reality Feature Tool for Unity opens, containing options to configure settings and to view documentation:

    ![The Configure Settings button in the Mixed Reality Feature Tool](./hololens2-images/mrtk_feature_tool_start_page.png)